-This company was established in Chile in 2012.
-Credicorp Capital Ltd. owns 99.99% of its shares.
-Credicorp Capital Holding Chile S.A. owns, in turn, 99.99% of Credicorp Capital Chile.
+This company was established in Chile in 2012, Credicorp Capital Ltd. owns 99,99% of its shares, Credicorp Capital Holding Chile S.A. owns, in turn, 99,99% of Credicorp Capital Chile,

-Credicorp Capital Chile S.A.
+Credicorp Capital Chile S.A

 This company was chartered on October 7, 1985.
 Its purpose is to engage in all types of investments involving movable and immovable assets, both tangible and intangible, shares, bonds, debentures, and rights or shares in any companies, promissory notes, bills of exchange, certificates of deposit, negotiable documents and, in general, all kinds of transferable securities and commercial effects in addition to issuing common or performance bonds to all types of persons.
-It holds 99.90% of the shares of Credicorp Capital Asesorias Financieras S.A., 99.95% of Credicorp Capital S.A.
-Administradora de Inversiones, 99.93% of Credicorp Capital S.A.
+It holds 99.90% of the shares of Credicorp Capital Assorias Financieras S.A., 99.95% of Credicorp Capital S.A.
 Corredores de Bolsa, 100% of IM Trust International S.A. and 99.94% of Credicorp Capital Asset Management S.A.
 Adm.
 General de Fondos.